farhankhan0986/ethara_test_25May/prompt.md

 This data keeps the order book up to date, and the system has to handle it right away with no delays.

+# Input Validation

+The system needs to check all the data coming from the market before it starts working with it.

+The checks should include:

+- Making sure all the necessary information is there
+- Confirming that price and quantity are real numbers
+- Ensuring latency values are not negative
+- Checking that order IDs are different for each order
+- Verifying that buy and sell signals are correct
+- Confirming that timestamps are proper
+- Skipping any damaged or missing messages without causing problems

+If the system finds bad data, it should record the problem and keep going so the main system doesn’t stop.

 # Data Processing Requirements